 $2,110.46 - that's how much the Pfitzner family says they have saved in power bills since installing a Tesla Powerwall 12 months ago, with the yearly bill for 2016 coming in at $178.71.
 The Sydney residents, who were the first in the world to install a Powerwall on their home, claim to now pay just 50 cents a day for electricity.Read more

 Natural Solar’s Chris Williams sees it as just the first step towards an inevitable future.
 “Mass adoption of residential and commercial batteries is already underway and considered to be the new ‘norm’,” he said.
 “Rarely do our customers at Natural Solar enquire for just solar anymore, and battery power is the new market must have.
 Smart batteries, grid integration and community grids are easily the next step in Australia for renewables.”

 It’s not just batteries people are looking for either: “The home of the future is fast becoming a reality, as customers are now commonly requesting items such as electric vehicle (EV) chargers with the intent of purchasing an electric vehicle in the future.
 Home automation is also a top priority, with people looking at smart, full integrated appliances with smart algorithms determining how best to manage the load, when to run appliances and how to take full value of storage solutions and power from the grid.”

-One thing is for sure -- Australians are no longer happy just to sit back and pay whatever is on the electricity bill when it comes in each month, or wait out a blackout when they roll around.
-Now we’re taking matters into our own hands -- and batteries are helping.
+If one thing is for sure, it’s that Australians are no longer happy just to sit back and pay whatever is on the electricity bill when it comes in each month, or wait out a blackout when they roll around.
+Now we’re taking matters into our own hands – and batteries are helping.